clj-commons/kibit/README.md

     $ lein kibit

-to analyze your namespaces.
-You can analyze individual files by running
+to analyze a Leiningen project's namespaces.
+Kibit can analyze individual files or folders (even if there is no Leiningen `project.clj`) by running:

-    $ lein kibit path/to/some/file.clj
+    $ lein kibit path/to/some/file.clj #or
+    $ lein kibit path/to/src/

 If you want to know how the Kibit rule system works there are some slides available at [http://jonase.github.io/kibit-demo/](http://jonase.github.io/kibit-demo/).

+## Exit codes

+If `lein kibit` returns any suggestions to forms then it's exit code will be 1.
+Otherwise it will exit 0.
+This can be useful to add in a build step for automated testing.

+    $lein kibit
+    ... suggestions follow

+    $echo $?
+    1

 ## Reporters